^

 Epidemiology

-Dilated cardiomyopathy in children is one of the most common clinical forms of cardio-myopathies, it is met in most countries of the world and at any age.
-The true frequency of dilated cardiomyopathy in children is unknown in connection with the lack of unified diagnostic criteria for the disease.
-According to various authors, the incidence among children is 5-10 cases per 100 000 population.
-Almost all studies note a predominance of male patients (62-88%).
+Dilated cardiomyopathy in children is one of the most common clinical forms of cardiomyopathy, it is found in most countries of the world and at any age.
+The true frequency of dilated cardiomyopathy in children is unknown due to the lack of uniform diagnostic criteria for the disease.
+According to various authors, the incidence among children is 5-10 cases per 100,000 population.
+Almost all studies note the predominance of male patients (62-88%).

 Causes and pathogenesis of dilated cardiomyopathy

-Various hypotheses of the origin of dilated cardiomyopathy have been put forward, nevertheless, in recent years, the opinion about the multifactorial genesis of the disease has been increasingly expressed.
+Various hypotheses have been put forward regarding the origin of dilated cardiomyopathy; however, in recent years, the opinion has increasingly been expressed about the multifactorial genesis of the disease.

-At the heart of the development of dilated cardiomyopathy is the disruption of the systolic and diastolic functions of the myocardium, followed by dilatation of the heart cavities, caused by damage to cardiomyocytes and the formation of replacement fibrosis under the influence of various factors (toxic substances, pathogenic viruses, inflammatory cells, autoantibodies, etc.).
+The development of dilated cardiomyopathy is based on the disruption of systolic and diastolic functions of the myocardium with subsequent dilation of the heart cavities, caused by damage to cardiomyocytes and the formation of replacement fibrosis under the influence of various factors (toxic substances, pathogenic viruses, inflammatory cells, autoantibodies, etc.).

 Causes and pathogenesis of dilated cardiomyopathy